I’d set up a Google App Engine service which was working fine, but I routed traffic to it via an

 Then I went for a run and in the first 500 meters I had three brilliant ideas.
 (Note to self: run when stuck.)
 The first of which was checking the GEA service it was trying to connect to.

-(I didn’t before because the LB considered it “healthy”.
+I didn’t before because the LB considered it “healthy”.
 But that’s just because Serverless NEG’s

 don’t have healthchecks.
-You could send it all to /dev/null
+You could send it all to /dev/null, and it would still claim all was

 fine and dandy.
-But I digress.)

-And lo-and-behold the NEG was trying to connect with frontend-prod
+And lo-and-behold the NEG was trying to connect with frontend-prod, which is of course not the

-and therefore didn’t exist at all.
-With prd
+same as frontend-prd and therefore didn’t exist at all.
+With prd being the superior acronym

-) I changed this in the one place it was
+(since it’s the same length as acc, tst and dev) I changed this in the one place it was

-which caused Terraform to nuke almost everything again (that should teach it).
-And then
+called prod, which caused Terraform to nuke almost everything again.
+And then I had the wonderful

-I had the wonderful experience of doing some actual coding for a bit while Google dealt with certs
+experience of doing some actual coding for a bit while Google dealt with certs and all that.

-And when I returned after ten minutes I was greeted by a purring LB-GEA connection.
+When I returned after ten minutes I was greeted by a purring LB-GEA connection.

 Moral of this story: check your spelling when a GCP LB tells you it’s borked internally.